 Tips to Make Friends in Driving Schools

-- Do not compare yourself too much with others
+- Avoid too much self-comparison to others

-- Avoid negative or stressful conversations
+- Be mindful of having negative or stressful chats

-- Stay respectful and supportive to everyone
+- Be respectful and supportive towards all

 FAQs About Driving Schools

-5. Is Best Drive a good option for beginners?
+5. Is Best Drive suitable for novices?

 6. Can social interaction improve driving skills?